fisher08/chripy/_posts/2022-11-14-cache-friendly-application.md

 ArraySize.benchLoop  268435456  avgt   25  5.201 ± 0.033  ns/op
 ArraySize.benchLoop  536870912  avgt   25  5.320 ± 0.274  ns/op
 ```
-As we know, accessing a single element takes a constant time in Big O notation, O(1).
-But on the hardware we get a different cache level which has a different access time for stored data.
-If we iterate over the L1-L3 cache, it takes less than 2 ns/op to operate.
-But when we load data from main memory, it takes more time.
-If you look closely, you can even see the small jump between L1, L2 and L3 cache, with the access time increasing from L1 to L3 cache size.
+As we know, accessing a single element has a constant time complexity of O(1) in Big O notation.
+However, on actual hardware, different cache levels (L1, L2, L3) have varying access times for stored data.
+Iterating over data within the L1 to L3 cache typically takes less than 2 nanoseconds per operation.
+In contrast, loading data from main memory takes significantly longer.
+If you look closely, you can observe a small but noticeable jump in access time as you move from L1 to L2 and then to L3, with access times increasing as the cache size grows.
 ![Array-size](./img/array-size.png)

 Size matters.
 The smaller the amount of data you use for a particular data structure, the more likely it is to fit in the cache, which can lead to significantly better performance.

 ## Data access patterns.
 Random or Sequential memory access
-Does the order in which the data is accessed have an impact?
-Instead of just running sequentially through the array, let's create a second array to store the order in which the data is accessed.
-In the first case, access the array sequentially as before, and then access it in any order and measure the difference.
-Take a look at the listing below.
+Does the order in which data is accessed impact performance?
+Instead of iterating sequentially through the array, let’s create a second array to store the order in which data is accessed.
+First, access the array sequentially as before, and then access it in a random order.
+Measure the difference in performance between the two cases.
+Refer to the listing below for details.
 ```java
 @State(Scope.Thread)
 @BenchmarkMode(Mode.AverageTime)